creativescala/creative-scala/src/pages/generative/product.md

   case (x, y, z) => s"$x $y $z"
 }
 ```

+Now the `mapN` method allows us to transform tuples that contain ...

+*TODO: complete description.*

+This makes more sense!
+The result is a `List` where the first element of the left-hand list has been paired with all the elements of the right-hand list, then the second element, and so on.

 Now we can say more precisely what the product operator is doing to the values in the boxes: it tuples them together.